 Cheri: ...talk to me about it.
 It was always about being noticed.
 And so I did something that I never would’ve dreamed I would do.
 I falsified records.
 I faked Social Security numbers and sent in paperwork for people who were not even in existence.

 Jim: That’s how driven you were.

 Cheri: I was that driven.
 I violated values that I hold dear and it seemed perfectly reasonable to do at the time.
-I didn't even question it.
+I didn’t even question it.
 It was the next step.
-I was the thing that had to be done and I'll take complete personal responsibility for it, but I will say, the bullies were bullying me.
-But I'm trying to say that it wasn't my fault.
-It was my responsibility, but I was so far gone and the company dealt with me very redemptively when they discovered that's what I'd done.
-But that was the first time I went, whoa; how did I get this far off?
+It was the thing that had to be done and I’ll take personal response - complete personal responsibility for it, but I will say, the bullies were bullying me.
+But I’m trying to say that it wasn’t my fault.
+It was my responsibility, but I was so far gone and the company dealt with me very redemptively when they discovered that’s what I’d done.
+But that was the first time I went, “Whoa, something is really - how did I get this far off?”

 Jim: It almost sounds like an addiction.

-Jim: And the redemptive nature of it, listen, if you're dealing with things that are tearing you down and you're having to hide from your spouse or from others, man, call Focus on the Family.
+Jim: Right, and the redemptive nature of it; listen, if you’re dealing with things that are tearing you down and you’re having to hide from your spouse or from others, man, call Focus on the Family.
 We have counselors that are there to help.
 Take that first step like Cheri had to take and show honesty.

 Jim: That’s what it’s about.
 Talk to somebody if you don’t feel safe with an immediate family member.
 Call us.